What is FHIR?

 No matter how an app registers with an EHR’s authorization service, at registration time every SMART app must:

 - Register one or more fixed, fully-specified launch URL with the EHR’s authorization server

 - Register one or more, fixed, fully-specified redirect_uris with the EHR’s authorization server

 SMART apps can be launched in the following two ways.
 Refer to http://docs.smarthealthit.org/authorization/ for more detailed information about these.

 In an EHR launch, information/context from EHR is passed along to the SMART app as part of the launch URL.
 The app later will include this context as a scope parameter when it requests authorization to access resources.
-Note that the complete URLs of all apps approved for use by users of this EHR will have been registered with the EHR authorization server.
+Note that the complete URLs of all apps approved for use will have been registered with the EHR authorization server.
 For example, we have to register our SMART app with Epic before a hospital can integrate our app with Epic in their environment.

 This launch sequence is depicted below:

 In a standalone launch, when the app launches from outside an EHR session, the app can request context from the EHR authorization server during the authorization process as described below: